The name of the Association shall be the “Plymouth Argyle Supporters Association London Branch” (PASALB).

 (a) To promote the interests of Plymouth Argyle and its supporters in the London area and elsewhere.

-(d) To arrange suitable travel to as many Plymouth Argyle games as possible.
+(c) To facilitate or encourage suitable travel to as many Plymouth Argyle games as possible.

-(f) To inform members of events and activities by the most appropriate means including through the regular production and distribution of the Association’s newsletter, called “Pasty News” and via the PASALB web site.
+(e) To inform members of events and activities by the most appropriate means including email, through Social Media and by updates to the PASALB web site.

-(g) To provide financial support by way of sponsorship or other means to Plymouth Argyle Football Club and any related body, such as the Youth Development Trust.
+(f) To provide financial support by way of sponsorship or other means to Plymouth Argyle Football Club and any related body.

 (a) Membership shall be open to all persons who are in agreement with the aims and objects of the Association and are willing to abide by its rules.

 (b) Categories of Membership shall include “Full”, “Family”, ”Junior”, “Senior”, “Honorary” or any other category as may be defined by the committee and notified to the Annual General Meeting.

 (c) All nominations for Honorary Membership shall receive Committee approval and subject to no objections being received by the General Secretary in writing within 21 days of such nomination being published, shall be duly accepted.
 Any objections shall be considered by a special general meeting, open to all members, to be held at the same time as the next available Committee meeting.

 (d) Any member who, by his or her actions, is adjudged to have brought the Association into disrepute, may have his/her membership revoked, at the discretion of the Committee.
 Membership to be deemed finished when records for that member have been deleted from the record of membership.

 (e) Before revoking the membership of any member under Rule 3(d) above, the member in question shall be notified in writing of the actions deemed to have brought the Association into disrepute and invited to the committee meeting at which the matter is to be discussed and be given an opportunity to give an account of their actions.